 What Are the Main Causes of Dry Scalp?

-In addition to these causes, there are certain skin conditions that can cause dry scalp.
+In addition to these causes, there are certain skin conditions that can cause or exacerbate dry scalp.
 These skin conditions include eczema and psoriasis, both of which tend to cause even more serious skin problems that go beyond just having dry scalp.

 Dry Scalp vs. Dandruff: What’s the Difference?

-Dove Dermacare Scalp Soothing Moisture Shampoo
+1. Dove Dermacare Scalp Soothing Moisture Shampoo

-CLEAR Complete Soft Care Anti-Dandruff Shampoo
+2. CLEAR Complete Soft Care Anti-Dandruff Shampoo

-CLEAR Botanique Scalp Care Shampoo
+3. CLEAR Botanique Scalp Care Shampoo

-Olive oil has moisturizing properties that make for an effective natural dry scalp treatment at home.
-You can massage it onto your dry scalp, then cover your hair with a shower cap for approximately 30 minutes.
+Olive oil has moisturizing properties that make for an effective DIY dry scalp treatment.
+Massage it onto your scalp, then cover your hair with a shower cap for approximately 30 minutes.
 Rinse well with shampoo and conditioner afterwards to remove oil residue.

-Aside from being a good moisturizer, aloe vera can also soothe irritated skin.
+Aside from being a good moisturizer, aloe vera can also soothe an irritated scalp.
 To prepare your own aloe vera gel at home, take an aloe vera leaf from your garden, wash it to remove dirt, and put it upright in a glass to drain the yellow residue, which can irritate the skin.

 Once the yellow residue is out, wash the leaf again one more time to make sure it is clean.
 Get a small peeler or knife and peel the skin off the leaf.
 Scoop out the gel with a teaspoon and blend it.
-You can now apply it to your dry and irritated scalp.
+You can now apply it to your scalp.

 Lemon is acidic and it can help restore the pH balance in your flaky dry scalp.
 To use it as a dry scalp remedy, massage lemon juice onto your scalp for five minutes before you shampoo and condition your hair.
 You can also dilute the lemon juice with water if it stings.
 Repeat this every day until your scalp doesn’t feel dry and itchy anymore.

-Apple Cider Vinegar
+4. Apple Cider Vinegar

 Like lemon, apple cider vinegar is acidic.
 It also has anti-inflammatory and exfoliating properties, so it’s a great remedy for dry scalp.
 Just mix one part apple cider vinegar with two parts water, massage the mixture onto your scalp, leave it for five minutes, and wash with your shampoo and conditioner.

 Another highly beneficial oil is jojoba oil.
 Much like coconut oil, jojoba oil is an effective moisturizer that can be used to relieve dry scalp thanks to its numerous anti-inflammatory properties.
-To use, just add a few drops of jojoba oil to your shampoo to boost your hair’s hydration and moisture and to prevent your shampoo from drying out your scalp further.
+To use, just add a few drops of jojoba oil to your shampoo to boost your hair’s hydration and moisture and to prevent your shampoo from drying out your scalp.